Hausdorff dimension of collision times in one-dimensional log-gases

 \section{Concluding remarks}

-We have shown that collision times for multivariate Bessel processes of types $A_{N-1}$ and $B_N$ have a Hausdorff dimension of the same form as that of a Bessel process.
+We have shown that collision times for multivariate Bessel processes of type $A_{N-1}$ have a Hausdorff dimension of the same form as that of a Bessel process.
 This is one more aspect that multivariate Bessel processes share with their single-variable counterpart, but more importantly, this result characterizes the behavior of these particle systems over their parameter space.